On-call information resources

 General references

-• BNF - quick , concise and useful answers for many problems.
+• BNF - quick, concise and useful answers for many problems.

 • Martindale - subscription needed.
 Use for doses, adverse effects, and identifying foreign medicines.
-Contains information about unlicensed indications.
+Contains some information about unlicensed indications.

 • AHFS Drug Informationsubscription needed.
 Use for doses, adverse effects, and administration.
 An American resource so note differences between US and UK product names, formulations, and marketing authorisations (‘product licences’).